 Easy Read is a way of simplifying information with images, for people with learning disability.
 There’s very little research specifically on Easy Read, and the evidence base isn’t encouraging.

 We created Easier English to improve consistency and quality.
-Easier English is easier than Easy Read, and responsive to any disability or level of need, including learning disability, dementia, sensory impairment and aphasia (stroke).
+Easier English is easier than Easy Read, and responsive to any disability or level of need, including learning disability, dementia, sensory impairment and aphasia (acquired language impairment).
 Easier English also provides a framework for user involvement and testing.

 If your audience is asking for Easy Read, it can be created with Easier English.
 Unlike Easy Read writing, people with learning and communication disabilities were involved in the development of Easier English, through clinical experience and empirical research.